pycom/pycom-micropython-sigfox/docs/pycom_esp32/pymakr.rst

 2.7 Pymakr
 ==========

-Here are some basic tips on how to further use Pymakr to upload code to your modules.
+Here are some basic tips on how to use Pymakr to upload code to your modules.

 Download links: